ovh/docs/pages/account/customer/api_right_delegation/guide.en-gb.md

 }
 ```

-As the developper, you have to store the `consumerKey`, later refered as `CK`.
-This key will be used to sign the OVH API requests on behalf of your client.
+As the developer, you have to store the `consumerKey`, later refered as `CK`.
+This key will be used to sign the OVHcloud API requests on behalf of your customer.

-The request has been made and you need your client to accept it by redirecting him to `validationUrl`
+The request has been made and you need your customer to accept it by redirecting him to `validationUrl`

 ### Client login form

-After redirecting the client to `validationUrl`, he'll be asked to confirm the right delegation.
+After redirecting the client to `validationUrl`, he will be asked to confirm the rights delegation.

 ![rights confirmation](images/validate-ck.jpg)

-On sucess, the client will be redirected to the url previously specified by `REDIRECT_URL` in the curl command.
+If successful, the client will be redirected to the url previously specified by `REDIRECT_URL` in the curl command.

-### Access client's API
+### Access customer's API

 At that point, you should have three tokens: